Labor Laws in Texas: Everything You Need to Know

 Minimum Wage in Texas

 The minimum wage in Texas remains at the federal level of $7.25 an hour.
 In addition, the state has established the Texas Minimum Wage Act.
 This act provides guidelines related to minimum wage for employees who are non-exempt.
 These employees must be given a written statement of earnings that outlines their pay and allows for remedies under civil law if the Texas Minimum Wage Act is violated.

-This act also prohibits employees from paying any wage that falls below federal levels for minimum wage.
+This act also prohibits employers from paying any wage that falls below federal levels for minimum wage.
 Workers in Texas also have the right to engage in bargaining for higher wages.
 Tipped employees may be paid less than minimum wage, so long as the tips are sufficient to bring their hourly equivalent up to at least $7.25 per hour.
 Texas law sets the minimum tipped wage to $2.13 per hour.

 In Texas, there are no labor laws related to the payment of overtime.
 Federal laws, however, do apply, and set overtime at 1.5 times the regular pay.
 The FLSA, or Fair Labor Standards Act, requires all employers to pay overtime for any hours beyond 40 worked in a given week.
 Employees who fall within certain exceptions to overtime laws (exempt employees) are not eligible to earn this overtime.